How B2B marketers can stay customer-centric

 Core Insights: Future of Work

-As the world slowly moves into a new post-pandemic normal it is vital that businesses move with their customers.
+To adjust to the new post-pandemic normal it is vital that businesses move with their customers.

-The pandemic saw rapid innovation across many sectors as B2B marketers quickly adapted to their customers working from home, with face-to-face meetings curtailed and new digital ways of working emerging.
+The pandemic saw rapid innovation across many sectors as B2B marketers quickly adapted to their customers new needs and the reality of their contacts working from home, with face-to-face meetings curtailed and new digital ways of working emerging.

-For many this sudden change because of COVID-19 involved adopting digital technologies in a hurry.
-Although this comes with advantages, there are dangers in the digitalisation of customer relationships and internal and network-based operations, which are not customer-centric and that might be efficient for the company, their network and supply chain, but not for the customer.
+For many businesses this sudden change because of COVID-19 involved adopting digital technologies in a hurry.
+Although this offers some advantages, there are also significant dangers in the digitalisation of customer relationships and internal and network-based operations.
+If these are not designed to be customer-centric they may offer internal efficiency at the price of external effectiveness.

 Faced with a split of some customers wanting to return to pre-pandemic face-to-face relations and those that have embraced the new digital world, it would be easy to assume that marketers have to choose between the two.
 This is only possible if the offline and online worlds are seen as being on the same dimension – where at either extreme there is a fully offline way of marketing or a total online version, and in the middle is some sort of hybrid that mixes the two.

-Conceptually managers free themselves of the limiting assumption that online and offline marketing are trade-offs because they can also be offered in parallel.
+First, it frees managers of the limiting assumption that online and offline marketing are trade-offs because they can be integrated and offered in parallel.

-Secondly, pursuing a cafeteria style strategy allows the question of what digital transformation decisions to make to be answered by the most valid and most important stakeholder – the customer – and ensures that your company is customer-centric in the post-pandemic normal.
+Secondly, pursuing a cafeteria style strategy allows the question of what digital transformation decisions to make to be answered by the most valid and most important stakeholder – the customer – and ensures that your company is customer-centric.

-The pandemic saw business invest rapidly in new technology, but technological ability should not be the driving force when adopting a cafeteria model.
-It is only one of the many considerations.
+Technological ability, while crucial, should not be the only driving force, but instead an important enabler to support transformation.
 In the race to embrace a socially-distanced model during the pandemic there was no time to ask do we understand the implications of what we are doing, externally and internally in our organisation?

 Using the cafeteria strategy allows the customer to be at the heart of the decision-making as marketers can follow the data to see exactly which channels are producing the best results, whether they are offline or online.